megahomyak/micronotes/README.txt

 1. Download `./micronotes.bash`
 2. Replace the values of parameter variables with the ones correct for you
 3. `source` the file into your `.bashrc` or what have you: `source /path/to/micronotes.bash`
+4. Create the directory where your notes will be stored, and either generate a new encryption key into it (`head -c 32 /dev/urandom > key.bin`) or copy an existing one from your other device
-4. Don't forget to reload (likely, re-`source`) your shell's configuration, or just open a new shell
+5. Don't forget to reload (likely, re-`source`) your shell's configuration, or just open a new shell

 USAGE:
 1. Execute `mi note-path` (`mi` taken from `micronotes.bash`) to start editing a note with path `note-path`.
 For example, `mi todo`